Mehdi-sellam/IPTVStoreERP/README.md

-# Enterprise Resource Planning (ERP) System for IPTV Online Store
+# Enterprise Resource Planning (ERP) System for an IPTV Online Store

 This project is a web applicatin ERP system, developed for managing stuff, customers and stock within an IPTV online store.